sparkflows/sparkflows-docs/docs/tutorials/analytics/analyze-flights-delays.rst

    :alt: Analyze Flights Delays
    :width: 80%

-Create index columns from string columns
+Create Index Columns from String Columns
 ----------------------------------------

 Create new columns with index values from the string columns.